moazkhan05/first-laravel-app/readme.md

  	click on settings in integration select which type of credentials you need
 	and start working

+### Authentication / Auth
+Laravel ships with several pre-built authentication controllers, which are located in the App\Http\Controllers\Auth namespace.
+The RegisterController handles new user registration, the LoginController handles authentication, the ForgotPasswordController handles e-mailing links for resetting passwords, and the ResetPasswordController contains the logic to reset passwords.
+Each of these controllers uses a trait to include their necessary methods.
+For many applications, you will not need to modify these controllers at all.

+Routing

+Laravel provides a quick way to scaffold all of the routes and views you need for authentication using one simple command:

+php artisan make:auth

+This command should be used on fresh applications and will install a layout view, registration and login views, as well as routes for all authentication end-points.
+A HomeController will also be generated to handle post-login requests to your application's dashboard.

+### Custom Middleware
+you can ceate your own middlewares by php artisan  make:migration [options] [--] <name>

+your custom middleware will be located in \App\Http\Middleware directory

+now to register your middleware you have to go \App\Http\Kernel.php file where you define when your middleware work
+1. to run during every request to your application.
+2. to run on routes of your application.
+3. assigned to groups or used individual on routes / controllers
+4. prioritize your middlewares , which middleware should execute first

 ### Events & Listener
 ##### Events : Something happened.
 In laravel, Event classes are typically stored in the app/Events directory, while their li.
 ##### Listener : Respond for the occurring event listeners are stored in app/Listeners